JonasHuu/Automatische-Erkennung-und-Korrektur-der-Bildausrichtung-mithilfe-von-Convolutional-Neural-Networks/README.md

 The following description explains how to train the CNN EfficientnetV2, evaluate it and also how to use the implemented app.
 There are more scripts that were created in order to e.g. convert .csv files to .txt files and download test files but those are not necessary for testing the code.
 The usage of them will be explained below. <br>
-Note: Some of the Code used for training the CNN architectures is taken partially from Daniel Saez GitHub repository https://github.com/d4nst/RotNet and was only slightly modified.
+Note: Some of the Code used for training the CNN architectures is taken partially from Daniel Saez GitHub repository https://github.com/d4nst/RotNet and was only slightly modified for my own purposes.
 ### Load required modules
 * pip install -r requirements.txt